APSI-2020/apsi-backend/README.md

 #### Possible schemas
-* User belongs to any of:
+* User belongs to any of specified groups and takes APSI or BEST course ``
 [
   {
     "type": "BELONGS_TO_ANY_OF",